 Course unit details:

 Themes in the Histories of Arab and Jewish Nationalisms

 |Available as a free choice unit?||Yes|

 How do collective identities come into existence?
 How do nations emerge (or disintegrate thereof)?
 What best accounts for the development of nations: ideology, the economy, societal transformation, politics, cultural formation or technological change?
-This course examines these and other key questions and themes pertaining to the consolidation of collective identities in the 20th Century Middle East.
-Id does so by utilising theoretical studies that focus on additional regions.
+This course examines these and other key questions and themes pertaining to the formation and consolidation of collective identities in the 20th Century Middle East.
+It does so by utilising theoretical studies that focus on additional regions.
 We explore the emergence and consolidation of collective identities on competing bases (such as ethnicity, language, region, class, religion, etc).

 On successful completion of the course unit students should have developed skills for critical analysis of the phenomenon of nationalism as one of the world’s single most potent forces as well as understand core issues pertaining to the 20th Century formation of modern Egypt and Israel/Palestine.

 On completion of this unit successful participants should have reached an advanced level of foundational knowledge in the study of the global phenomenon of ethno-nationalism; be able to discuss and analyse the competing schools of scholarly thought aiming to explain it; be able to comment in an informed manner on a range of controversies surrounding the study of Jewish and Arab nationalisms.